Dating app

-An online dating application is an online dating service presented through a mobile phone application (app), often taking advantage of a smartphone's GPS location capabilities, always on-hand presence, easy access to digital photo galleries and mobile wallets to enhance the traditional nature of online dating.
-These apps aim to simplify and speed up the process of sifting through potential dating partners, chatting, flirting, and potentially meeting or becoming romantically involved over traditional online dating services.
+An online dating application, commonly known as a dating app, is an online dating service presented through a mobile phone application.
+These apps often take advantage of a smartphone's GPS location capabilities, always on-hand presence, and access to mobile wallets.
+These apps aim to speed up the online dating process of sifting through potential dating partners, chatting, flirting, and potentially meeting or becoming romantically involved.

-The launch of the Tinder dating app in 2012 led to a growth of online dating applications, by both new providers and traditional online dating services that expanded into the mobile app market.
-Online dating apps are now mainstream in the U.S. As of 2017, online dating is the number one method by which new couples in the U.S. meet.
+Online dating apps are now mainstream in the United States.
+As of 2017, online dating (which included both apps and other online dating services) was the principal method by which new couples in the U.S. met.
 The percentage of couples meeting online is predicted to increase to 70% by 2040.

 Origins

-Tinder was the application that led the surge in mobile dating applications.
-Tinder was released in September 12, 2012 by founders Sean Rad, Jonathan Badeen, Justin Mateen, Joe Munoz, Dinesh Moorjani, Chris Gylczynski, and Whitney Wolfe.
-Although, other sources state that the founders are Mateen, Rad, and Badeen only.
+The first computerized dating service was launched in 1964, the St. James Computer Dating Service, which became known as Com-Pat.
+The first U.S. dating service that used computerized match making was Operation Match.
+It required men and women to complete a questionnaire and was launched in 1965.
+Operation Match inspired the methodology of Dateline, which became popular in the 1970s and 1980s.
+Match.com was launched in 1995 and turned computerized match making into a profitable business.
+Grindr targeted gay and bisexual men at launch.
+Tinder, launched in 2012, led to a growth of online dating applications by both new providers and existing online dating services that expanded into the mobile app market.